mmotley999/hassos-addons/README.md

 ___
 **NOTE:  This addon is no longer being actively developed, as I no longer have access to X10 hardware for testing.**

+dbrand66 has written a Docker container that he has had success with.
+It can be deployed via the Portainer addon in HA.
+Check it out:  https://github.com/dbrand666/docker-heyu-mqtt
 ___

 ## Installation